jmoussa/anonymizer-api/README.md

 # Anonymizer Application

-This application will take user specific data (in JSON format) and anonymize it based on the anon fields in the config.
+This application will take user specific data (in JSON format) and anonymize it based on the (`hashed:`) prefix the user will add to their fields in the config.
 Then will have the ability to de-anonymize but only small amounts of the data, and with an exclusive set of credentials.

 This app uses: